FindMySchool LogoFindMySchool

 If you are considering this school specifically as the start of a longer Bromsgrove pathway, it is worth mapping your shortlist early.
 FindMySchool’s Map Search can help families understand the practicalities of daily travel to likely middle school options, especially if working patterns make wraparound care essential.

 Admissions are coordinated by Worcestershire County Council for first and primary schools in the area.
-For September 2026 entry, the published timeline shows applications opening on 01 September 2025, closing on 15 January 2026, with offers released on 16 April 2026.
+For September 2027 entry, the verified timetable confirms a 15 January 2027 closing date and 16 April 2027 offer day.
+Check the council’s current application-opening arrangements before applying.

 Demand for places looks high.
 For the latest year of data, there were 97 applications for 30 offers for the Reception entry route, with the school recorded as oversubscribed.
 That level of competition means families should treat admission as the main uncertainty, not the educational offer itself.
 It also means timing and accuracy matter, get the application in well before the deadline, ensure preferences are in the right order, and keep evidence ready if you are claiming a criterion that requires documentation.